arush-mehrotra/arush-mehrotra/README.md

 Hi!
 My name is Arush and I am a freshman at UPenn.
+I am passionate about exploring ways to utilize technology as a tool for social change.